Proxy Meaning Explained: What Is a Proxy Server?

 EXPERTE.com's Top VPN: NordVPN

 NordVPN combines user-friendliness with excellent speeds (as determined by our VPN speed test) and a sizable server network.
-The Panama-based provider's security standards are high as well, promising not to save logs and allowing its claims to be regularly checked by third-party audits.
+The Panama-based provider's security standards are high as well: They promise not to save logs and back up their claims with regular third-party audits.

 EXPERTE.com's winner, NordVPN, excelled thanks to its speed, features, and security.

 All important VPN features (including split tunneling) are offered.
-You'll also be able to take advantage of "specialty servers", such as those optimized for P2P platforms or Onion Over VPN, which offers enhanced anonymity by connecting to Tor network.
+You'll also be able to take advantage of "specialty servers", such as those optimized for P2P platforms or Onion Over VPN.
+The latter offers enhanced anonymity by connecting to Tor network.

-Since NordVPN is priced competitively, we have no qualms voicing our opinion that it offers the best VPN package on the market.
+Since NordVPN is priced competitively, we have no problems voicing our opinion that it offers the best VPN package on the market.

 Conclusion

-Proxy servers stand between a client (such as your browser) and the Internet.
-Since they conceal your IP address and location, they're great for circumventing geo-restrictions.
+Proxy servers operate between a client (like your browser) and the Internet.
+Since they conceal your IP address and location, they're great for getting around geo-restrictions.
 At the same time, they have a number of other features that might interest individuals and organizations.

 While free, don't count on them to encrypt your Internet connection, or be particularly reliable.
 For these reasons, VPNs are a popular, albeit premium alternative: They work at the operating system level, encrypt your entire Internet traffic, and are stable.

 If you'd like to manually set up a proxy server, you can select a free proxy IP from our regularly updated EXPERTE.com list.
-On the other hand, if you're interested in exploring VPNs, a good place to start would be our exhaustive comparison of 22 of the leading providers.
+On the other hand, if you're interested in exploring VPNs, a good place to start would be our exhaustive comparison of 27 leading providers.

 FAQs

-A proxy server serves as an intermediary between a client and a target website.
-It receives requests from a browser (client) and forwards them to a web server (target), eliminating any direct contact between the client and the target.
+A proxy server is an intermediary between a client and a target website.
+It receives requests from a browser (client) and forwards them to a web server (target), eliminating any direct contact between the two.
 In this way, information such as the sending device's IP address remains unknown to the web server.

 Proxy servers have a number of uses, both for individuals as well as for organizations or businesses.
-They come in handy for circumventing geo-restrictions, such as with streaming platforms like Netflix.
+They're practical for circumventing geo-restrictions, such as with streaming platforms like Netflix.
 Businesses and institutions can use them to filter content or make their websites more stable by burden-sharing.

-In order to take advantage of all of the benefits offered by a proxy server, you'll need to configure it at the operating system level.
+To take advantage of all of the benefits proxy servers offer, you'll need to configure them at the operating system level.
 On Windows, head to Settings > Network and internet > Proxy.
 We've created a step-by-step guide, that shows just how to do this.
 Alternatively, you can use web proxies to create a proxy connection directly in your browser for specific websites.